sajithatharaka/Gson/README.md

         //============= Used Reflection - Not Important
         printTheFields(student);

-##Generic Java Pojo Parser To Write Json String
+##Generic Java Pojo Parser To Output Json String

 This is to write json files and therefore have defined only SerializerAdapter.